Alex Saab: 2020 detention

 On 12 June 2020, en route from Venezuela to Iran on a business jet, Alex Saab was arrested during a fuel stop at Cape Verde.
 Saab was arrested in accordance to an Interpol red notice in relation to his indictment for money laundering in the United States.
 The Venezuelan government stated the red notice had been issued a day after Saab was detained.
 Venezuela's foreign ministry said the Venezuelan government had employed Saab to obtain food, medicine and other humanitarian goods to help Venezuela combat the COVID-19 pandemic.
-After his arrest, Venezuela said Saab was a Venezuelan diplomat who was on a "humanitarian mission" to Iran to organise the exchange of Venezuelan gold for Iranian gasoline, an argument rejected by Cape Verde's Barlavento Court of Appeal.
+After his arrest, Venezuela said Saab was a Venezuelan diplomat who was on a humanitarian mission to Iran to organise the exchange of Venezuelan gold for Iranian gasoline, an argument rejected by Cape Verde's Barlavento Court of Appeal.
 While no extradition treaty exists between Cape Verde and the U.S., legal experts have argued that Cape Verde is part of United Nations conventions that compel the country to comply with an Interpol red notice, regardless of the date when it was issued.

 The US deployed the Navy cruiser USS San Jacinto off Cape Verde from November to December 2020, on a secret mission to "deter Venezuela and Iran from plotting to spirit Mr. Saab away from the island".
 The New York Times reported that "hard-liners at the Justice and State Departments, including Elliott Abrams, the State Department's special envoy for Iran and Venezuela" were worried that Iranian or Venezuelan operatives could help Saab escape and that the US would "lose an unusual opportunity to punish Mr. Maduro".

 Saab said in a June 2021 CNN interview that he had been tortured by the authorities in Cape Verde.
-Fact checking platform Cazadores de Fake News concluded that this was false, citing the ECOWAS ruling, pointing out that Saab's lawyers only alleged that "psychological torture" had been committed against him and that the allegations were dismissed by the court.

 In August 2020, Saab asked Cape Verde's Prime Minister, Ulisses Correia e Silva, to release him.
 The Russian government criticised the detention of Saab and the extradition request.

 Saab's wife, Italian model Camila Fabbri, moved to Moscow with her family in early 2021.